 Since so many searches these days are conducted on mobile devices, elements of the Introduction Card such as head shot are even more prevalent and crucial to optimize.

-You can see on Joyce Durst’s Introduction Card (mobile version), how prominent the head shot is.
-And in concert with the bannner image, a compelling visual impression is made.
+You can see on Joyce Durst’s Introduction Card (mobile version on right), how prominent the head shot is.
+(Update June 2019 mobile display now same as desktop, with headshot on left side) In concert with the banner image, a compelling visual impression is made.

 Follow this guide to learn how to optimize the first impression presented by your Introduction Card.
 In later blogs, we’ll discuss additional elements.